 The timing of discussions about birth control can affect the way women of color perceive the information and the motivations of the provider.
 Timing is the difference between asking a new mother about her birth control method while she is still groggy from anesthesia or at an earlier prenatal visit or later at a follow-up appointment.
 Ill-timed questions about birth control may cause women of color to mistrust their providers’ intent.

 Delivering Care with a Negative Tone

 The tone in which information is delivered also matters.
 An overbearing or condescending provider can cause a woman to doubt her intentions for her own body.
 If a young person feels guilted, shamed, or pushed into using birth control by the person they look to for unbiased health information, they are being disempowered and mistrust is reinforced.

 Women of color should always be in the drivers’ seat of their reproductive well-being in all clinical interactions.
 That means giving them the full range of information and trusting them to make the best decisions for themselves.
 It means centering their goals, listening, and respecting them and their plans for their lives.

-At Power to Decide, our mission is to help empower all young people to be able to decide when, if, and under what circumstances to get pregnant and have a child.
+Power to Decide's vision is to help empower all young people to be able to decide when, if, and under what circumstances to get pregnant and have a child.
 We do this by connecting them with knowledge about various birth control methods, resources, and other tools they need to make informed choices.

 Women of color who need further support in making reproductive health choices can reach out to organizations and programs such as SisterSong, the #TrustBlackWomen project, Planned Parenthood, and the National Latina Institute for Reproductive Health.
 Find out other ways you can stand up for reproductive justice by visiting our Activation Page.